KRS-One: Solo career

 KRS-One and Buckshot announced that they would be collaborating on an album set to be released in 2009.
-The first single, "ROBOT", was released on May 5, 2009.
+The first single, "Robot", was released on May 5, 2009.
 The music video was directed by Todd Angkasuwan and debuted as the New Joint of the Day on 106 & Park on September 4, 2009.
 The album itself, called Survival Skills, leaked on the Internet on September 9, 2009, and the album was officially released on September 15, 2009.
-It debuted at #62, making it onto the Billboard 200.
+It debuted at number 62, making it onto the Billboard 200.
 It sold around 8,500 copies its first week and was met with generally positive reviews.
 Steve Juon of RapReviews.com gave the album a flawless 10 out of 10, claiming, "Buckshot and KRS have achieved something rather remarkable here – an album I can't find a single fault with.
 There's not a bad beat, there's not a whack rhyme, there's not a collaborator on a track that missed the mark, and the disc itself is neither too short nor too long."

-In 2010 KRS-One was honored, along with Buckshot, by artists Ruste Juxx, Torae & Skyzoo, Sha Stimuli, Promise, J.A.M.E.S.
+In 2010 KRS-One was honored, along with Buckshot, by artists Ruste Juxx, Torae and Skyzoo, Sha Stimuli, Promise, J.A.M.E.S.
 Watts and Team Facelift, on their mixtape Survival Kit, an ode to the 2009 album Survival Skills.
-The mixtape was released for free download on DuckDown.com.
-The album features new version of KRS classics "South Bronx", "Sound of da Police" and "MC's Act Like They Don't Know", as well as new versions of well-known Buckshot songs and "Past Present Future" from the Survival Skills album.
-The MC Fashawn said in his verse on MC's Act Like They Don't Know, "I did it to make Kris smile / I figured he'd appreciate it".
+The mixtape was released for free download on Duck Down's official website.
+The album features new versions of KRS classics "South Bronx", "Sound of da Police" and "MC's Act Like They Don't Know", as well as new versions of well-known Buckshot songs and "Past Present Future" from the Survival Skills album.
+The MC Fashawn said in his verse on "MC's Act Like They Don't Know", "I did it to make Kris smile / I figured he'd appreciate it".

 KRS-One was featured as the voice of Chris Cringle in Nike's Most Valuable Puppets commercials.
 KRS-One performed in May 2010 at SUNY New Paltz at their annual "Rock Against Racism" concert.
 He narrated the 2011 film Rhyme and Punishment, a documentary about hip-hop artists who have done jail time.
 The same year, KRS-One was featured in the title song for the film You Got Served: Beat the World.
 The song is entitled "Hip Hop Nation", and features K'naan and Lina.
 It was produced for the film by Frank Fitzpatrick.

 In 2012, KRS-One toured Australia for the first time.
 He travelled there by cruise ship, as he hates flying.

-In December 2020, KRS-One released his 23rd solo album Between Da Protests.
+In December 2020, KRS-One released his 23rd solo album Between da Protests.
+In February 2022 he released his 24th one: I M A M C R U 1 2.